Funnyyjustin/INFOMAGR/Template/README.md

 You should have CMake installed on your device.
 I recommend [CMake GUI](https://cmake.org/download); if you are on Windows, just download and install the .msi of the latest version.

+You should also have [OpenCL](https://www.khronos.org/opencl/) installed on your device.
+The easiest way to install this is by first installing [vcpkg](https://vcpkg.io/en/) on your device.
+Afterwards, navigate to the installation folder using a command prompt, and then install OpenCL by typing "vcpkg install opencl".
+When it has been installed, it might be required to add this to your PATH.

 Then, clone this repository, and open it.
 I recommend [Visual Studio Community 2022](https://visualstudio.microsoft.com/downloads).
 You should also install some additional C++ libraries - please watch the video linked above to see what you should install.

 After you have VS Community 2022 and SFML correctly installed on your device, open a command or Powershell prompt.
 Navigate to where the project is located (the path should end in "Template" if you haven't changed any of the names).